Wave packet dynamics in parabolic optical lattices: From Bloch oscillations to long-range dynamical tunneling: Quantum tunneling above the separatrix

 This is the time during which a wave packet completely transfers from one state to the other.
-Thus, if \(\Delta E\) is very small, the tunneling occurs on large time scales.
-Keeping in view, the minuscule energy splitting between the nearly-degenerate states in the model considered above, the tunneling time is much larger than the current experimentally measurable time scales in cold atom experiments, which range from a few hundred milliseconds (ms) to a few seconds.} {However, there exists an intriguing and experimentally feasible way to strongly reduce the long-range tunneling times in parabolic optical lattices.
+Thus, if $\Delta E$ is very small, the tunneling occurs on large time scales.
+Keeping in view the minuscule energy splitting between the nearly-degenerate states in the model considered above, the corresponding tunneling times would be much larger than the current experimentally measurable time scales in cold atom experiments, which range from a few hundred milliseconds (ms) to a few seconds.} {However, there exists an intriguing and experimentally feasible way to strongly reduce the long-range tunneling times in parabolic optical lattices.
 Namely, if one adds a second, much weaker lattice with twice the period of the primary lattice, one introduces an energy mismatch $\epsilon$ between neighboring sites, as described by the modified tight-binding Hamiltonian}

-{If the energy mismatch is on the order of the hopping matrix element $J$, the binary lattice possesses two Bloch-bands, offering one of the simplest setups for investigating the interband tunneling effects~\cite{45}.
-Accordingly, the interband tunneling dynamics, effectuated by an external constant force, have been studied~\cite{ 46}.
-In contrast, when considering the binary parabolic lattice, we keep the mismatch to be very small, $\epsilon \ll J$, such that the lattice can still be described by a single band.
+{If the energy mismatch is on the order of the hopping matrix element $J$, the binary lattice dimerizes and therefore possesses two Bloch bands, offering one of the simplest setups for investigating interband tunneling effects~\cite{45}.
+Accordingly, the Landau-Zener interband tunneling dynamics, effectuated by an external constant force, have been studied in such systems~\cite{46}.
+In contrast, here we consider a binary parabolic lattice with a very small mismatch $\epsilon \ll J$, such that the lattice effectively can still be described by a single band.}